insider tips for visiting yellowstone, grand prismatic spring

 Yellowstone National Park with its nearly 2.25 million acres, is the eighth largest national park in the United States.

-In 2019, it ranked sixth for annual visitors with 4 million while the Great Smoky Mountains National Park received over 12.5 million visitors!
+In 2024, it ranked fourth for annual visitors with 4.74 million people experiencing the park, while the Great Smoky Mountains received over 12.19 million visitors!

 While statistics are sometimes cool to note, the point I want to make is that as popular as Yellowstone National Park is, it is neither the largest, nor the most visited of the 63 national parks in the U.S.!